-In August 2005, the Company entered into an exclusive research, development, license and supply agreement with Baxter Healthcare SA ("Baxter SA") and Baxter Healthcare Corporation (together referred to as "Baxter") to develop products with an extended half-life of certain proteins and molecules using the Company's patent protected PolyXen® technology whereby polysialyic acid ("PSA" - a chain of polysialic acids) is conjugated with Baxter's proprietary molecule(s) to create a new generation of drugs to treat the failure of blood to coagulate in the therapeutic treatment of blood and bleeding disorders, such as hemophilia.
+In August 2005, the Company entered into an exclusive research, development, license and supply agreement with Baxter Healthcare SA ("Baxter SA") and Baxter Healthcare Corporation (together referred to as "Baxter") to develop products with an extended half-life of certain proteins and molecules using the Company's patent protected PolyXen® technology whereby polysialic acid ("PSA" - a chain of polysialic acids) is conjugated with Baxter's proprietary molecule(s) to create a new generation of drugs to treat the failure of blood to coagulate in the therapeutic treatment of blood and bleeding disorders, such as hemophilia.
 The lead candidate in this collaboration is a longer-acting form of a recombinant Factor VIII ("rFVIII") protein.

-This agreement was amended several times since 2005, most recently in January 2014.
+This agreement has been amended several times since 2005, most recently in January 2014.
 The January 2014 amendment provides for increased future development, regulatory, sales and deadline extension receipts, restructured target deadlines and royalty receipts on potential net sales.
 The Company is entitled to up to \$100 million in potential development, regulatory, sales and deadline extension receipts, which are contingent on the performance of Baxter achieving certain milestones.
 The Company is also entitled to royalties on potential net sales varying by country of sale.
 The Company's right to receive these royalties in any particular country will expire upon the later of ten years after the first commercial sale of the product in that country or the expiration of patent rights in that particular country.
-In connection with this amendment, Baxter SA also made a \$10 million equity investment in the Company in exchange for 10,695,187 shares of the Company's common stock.
+In connection with this amendment, Baxter SA also made a \$10 million equity investment in the Company in exchange for 10,695,187 shares of the Company's common stock

-Through March 31, 2014, the Company and Baxter continue to engage in research and development activities with no resultant commercial products.
-No amounts were recognized as revenue during the three months ended March 31, 2014 or 2013.
+Through June 30, 2014, the Company and Baxter continued to engage in research and development activities with no resultant commercial products.
+No amounts were recognized as revenue during the three and six months ended June 30, 2014. \$1 million was recognized as revenue during the three and six months ended June 30, 2013 related to this collaboration.

-Baxter is a related party of the Company, with a share ownership of approximately 8.9% and 1.8% as of March 31, 2014 and 2013, respectively.
+Baxter is a related party of the Company, with a share ownership of approximately 8.9% and 1.8% of the total issued common stock as of June 30, 2014 and 2013, respectively.